ReadingIsFun2017/BitPoker/README.md

 - Repeat

 ### Valid methods (See below for sample messages)
 Methods are of two types.
-Game play / action messages that determin a players turn intent.
+Game play / action messages that determine a player's turn intent.
 Methods that do not, such as join a table.

 Non action methods
 - Join